Krelborn/KILabel/README.md

     * *linkType* a TDLinkType value that identifies the type of link
     * *range* an NSRange that gives the range of the link within the label's text
     * *link* an NSString containing the raw text of the link
+* Use the *linkDetectionTypes* property to select the type of link you want tappable
+* If you attach attributedText with existing links attached, they will be preserved, but only tappable if URL detection is enabled.
+This is handy for manually cleaning up displayed URLs while preserving the original link behind the scenes.

 ## A bit of sample code